 The transformative effects of a college education

 It is challenging to be a first-time college student, just ask Tara Brumfield.
-At age 46, she took a leap of faith and enrolled in the medical assisting program at Saint Luke’s College of Health Sciences.
+She took a leap of faith and enrolled in the medical assisting program at Saint Luke’s College of Health Sciences.

 “After I realized I could earn my associate degree from Saint Luke’s College, I knew I had to go back,” she said.
 “Plus, my tuition reimbursement dollars cover half the cost.”
 Brumfield currently works in scheduling at Saint Luke’s Cancer Institute where she heard about the program from a coworker.